 - In some cases, the doctor will perform a second insemination the next day to boost your pregnancy odds.

 Some people experience mild cramping or light bleeding after IUI.
 Otherwise, you shouldn’t experience any pain or discomfort after the procedure.
 You can go to work, hop on your elliptical, and live life as usual.

 About 2 weeks after the procedure, cross your fingers and grab your pee sticks: it’s time to take a pregnancy test.

-If there’s indeed a bun in the oven, some docs might prescribe progesterone to encourage a healthy pregnancy (depending on your unique fertility sitch).
+If there’s indeed a bun in the oven, some doctors might prescribe progesterone to encourage a healthy pregnancy (depending on your unique fertility sitch).

 IUI is considered a safe fertility treatment.
 Still, there are a few potential risks to keep in mind, especially if you’re pairing IUI with fertility drugs.

 - Infection.
-Though there’s a small risk of infection post-IUI, it’s unlikely.
-Your doc uses sterilized instruments, so infection is rare.
+Though there’s a small chance of infection post-IUI, it’s unlikely.
+Your doctor uses sterilized instruments, so infection is rare.

 - Ovarian hyperstimulation syndrome (OHSS).
 Fertility meds can cause your ovaries overrespond to extra hCG, causing them to swell and fill up with fluid.
 OHSS is pretty rare, but it can be a medical emergency.

 OHSS side effects